mzeiher/ce-decorators/README.md

 export class MyCustomElement extends CustomElement {

   @Prop()
-  propertyOne: string = "default value";
+  propertyOne: string = "default value"; // register a property propertyOne with a reflection to attribute property-one

   @Event()
-  change: EventEmitter<string>; // will trigger a custom event of type "change"
+  change: EventEmitter<string>; // will trigger a custom event with name "change" (name can be overriden by decorator argument)

-  @Watch('propertyOne')
+  @State()
+  private myState:boolean = false; // only visible to the instance, but will trigger a re-render

-  propertyOneChanged(oldValue:string, newValue:string) {
+  @Watch('propertyOne') // watches for changes in propertyOne propertyOneChanged(oldValue:string, newValue:string) {
     console.log('propertyOne Changed');
   }